 Each student at Whitman has particular strengths, skills, interests, and ambitions that are often reflected within their course of study, whether that includes a major, minor, combined major, individually planned major, or a combined program with another institution.
 Academic advising can take a number of forms, and there are formal and informal ways of seeking advice and information at Whitman.
-Whether you are meeting with your assigned pre-major adviser, communicating with a peer, or learning about study-abroad, internship, or post-graduate opportunities from a staff or faculty member, you are getting information that may have an impact on the choices you make when determining your course of study.
+Whether you are meeting with your assigned pre-major advisor; communicating with a peer; or learning about study-abroad, internship, or post-graduate opportunities from a staff or faculty member, you are getting information that may have an impact on the choices you make when determining your course of study.

 - general academic requirements